dfridrich/PhpMimeType/README.md

 ![PhpMimeType](phpmimetype.png "PhpMimeType")

-Simple PHP class for guessing file mime type based on file extension.
+Simple PHP class for guessing file mime type based on file extension with ability to use in Symfony project.

 ## Install